Pylons/pyramid/docs/index.rst

 <http://docs.pylonsproject.org/>`_.
 It is licensed under a `BSD-like license
 <http://repoze.org/license.html>`_.

-Here is one of the simplest :app:`Pyramid` applications you can make.
+Here is one of the simplest :app:`Pyramid` applications you can make:

 .. literalinclude:: narr/helloworld.py

-Which when saved to ``helloworld.py`` can be run by
+When saved to ``helloworld.py``, the above application can be run via:

 .. code-block:: text